-Fair, or sustainable, tourism can be defined as tourism that maximizes the positive impacts of tourism minimizes the negative ones.
+Fair tourism or sustainable tourism can be defined as tourism that maximizes the positive impacts of tourism minimizes the negative ones.
 The World Tourism Organization (UNWTO) defines sustainable tourism as “Tourism that takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment and host communities”.
 Sustainable tourism, then, is closely connected to a more general concept, sustainable development.

 Sustainable tourism often focuses on one of three main areas of interest: economic, socio-cultural, or environmental.
 Economic sustainability can refer to the destination community benefiting from tourism financially.
 This is not a given, as profits often leak away from the destination, especially if the tourism supply of a destination is too dependent on big, international corporations whose headquarters are located far away from the actual destination.
 While big hotels can provide employment to many locals, small, locally-owned businesses have more potential to distribute profits and reduce poverty in the community.